capraconsulting/caprakurs-roll-your-own-k8s/README.md

 ### Provisioning Infrastructure

 We will use Terraform to provision the infrastructure required for our Kubernetes cluster.
-The Terraform configuration is located in the `infa` directory in this repository.
+The Terraform configuration is located in the `infra` directory in this repository.

 Log in to your AWS account in your shell.
 You can do this by running